jmerskine1/RL-multiple-human-feedback/README.md

 ```

 ### Running on Windows
-Redis-server is not supported so windows is unable to run the server currently
+Redis-server is not officially supported so windows installation is more involved.

+Full installations instructions for each OS can be found here <href>https://redis.io/docs/install/install-redis/</href>